sayeemabdullah/Docker-Cribsheet/README.md

 FROM Ubuntu     // Start from a base operating system or another image

-RUN agt-get update      // Intsall all dependencies RUN agt-get install python      // Install all dependencies
+RUN agt-get update      // Install all dependencies RUN agt-get install python      // Install all dependencies

 RUN pip install flask     // Install all dependencies